Attic Ventilation Calculator

 *Note: The 1/300 rule is a general rule and does not apply to all situations.
 Local building codes, when stricter, take precedence.
 Always consult a design professional for cathedral ceilings, insulated roof decks, etc.

 Learn About Attic Vent OptionsAre you confused about the many attic ventilation solutions available?
 Curious why one roof would get ridge ventilation and another would incorporate power vents or a roof louver?
-Watch this video for great introduction the art and science of choosing the right attic ventilation components for your roof.
+Watch this video for a great introduction to the art and science of choosing the right attic ventilation components for your roof.

 Your Top Attic Ventilation Questions Answered